-To marry in Australia you need to fill in and lodge with your celebrant a Notice of Intended Marriage between one and 18 months before your wedding date.
-You can find this document here notice-of-intended-marriage
+If you want to get married in Australia you need to fill in and lodge a Notice of Intended Marriage (NOIM).
+All couples marrying need to lodge this form with their celebrant at least one month and up to 18 months before their wedding date.
+You can find this document here

 - If you make a mistake, don’t use white-out.
-Cross the mistake out once with a line, initial it, and write the correct information next to it
+Instead, you can cross out the mistake, then write the correct information next to it

 - Authorised celebrant